Martimiz/silverstripe-languageprefix/README.md

 ## Introduction ##

-The LanguagePrefix extension allows you to create links with a language prefix for multilingual websites, using one domain only, that can be parsed by the PrefixModelAsController.
+The Language Prefix module allows you to create links with a language prefix for multilingual websites using [SilverStripe Translatable](https://github.com/silverstripe/silverstripe-translatable).
 Example:

  * www.mydomain.com/en/
  * www.mydomain.com/nl/